PivotalServicesOss/rabbitmq_messaging_library/README.md

 ### A simple messaging library that uses RabbitMQ

+> Testing not completed yet, so use this with caution.

 #### Kindly raise any issues at [Project Issues](https://github.com/alfusinigoj/rabbitmq_messaging_library/issues)

 Build | PivotalServices.RabbitMQ.Messaging |